helloravisha/aws-elasticsearch-rest/README.md

 API Gateway is one of the design pattern that is used with micro service based architecture, It acts as a single point of entry for all the micro services in the system.
 Amazon provdes the same system with the component named Amazon API Gateway.
-Apart from acting as a single point of entry, Amazon API gateway provides numerous other features like authenication, documentation, Testing, monetization , Securing from DDOS attacks and many more.
+Apart from acting as a single point of entry, Amazon API gateway provides numerous other features like authenication, documentation, Testing, Monetization of your API by resting number of calls to API , Securing from DDOS attacks and many more.

 ### API Creation